Delivering Persuasive Presentations

 The fourth step in a sales or interviewing cycle

-In this article, we discuss how to deliver effective and persuasive presentations.
+The next step in the sales cycle is learning how to deliver effective and persuasive presentations.
 As Brain Tracy stated, "presentations should progress from the general to the specific."

 Follow the Path

-Persuasive presentations need to have a beginning, middle and an end, and they must follow a pre-designed path.
+Persuasive presentations need to have a beginning, middle, and an end, and they must follow a pre-designed path.
 The best way to visualize a presentation's path is to see the beginning or opening of the presentation as the time to discuss the generalities of your solution.
 These could include an overview of your company (focusing primarily on how your business's history and experience can create a positive impression on your customer.)
 The middle could be when you discuss identified needs and an overview of your solution.

 The ending may focus on specifics of your solution, how your company can best fulfill your customer's needs, next steps and, of course closing the sale.